Image: Ken Gray

 The development of the rug involved a large amount of sampling, both to find the correct synthetic fibres and colours but also how to use the materials by experimenting with effects through alternating pile lengths, and looped and cut pile to create variations of texture.
 The creation of these rugs proved to be complex, pushing the tufter’s equipment, and their skills, to gain as much detail as possible.

-The design is connected to Maclean’s character Mimi, who featured in her permanent outdoor installation for Jupiter Artland 2021, entitled upside mimi ᴉɯᴉɯ uʍop.
-The rugs were displayed in an exhibition of Maclean’s work at Josh Lilley Gallery in London at the end of November 2021.
+The design is connected to Maclean’s character Mimi, who featured in her permanent outdoor installation for Jupiter Artland 2021 The rugs were displayed in an exhibition of Maclean’s work at Josh Lilley Gallery in London at the end of November 2021 and in Dovecot's exhibition Scottish Women Artists: 250 Years of Challenging Perception, from 28 July 2023– 6 Jan 2024.